vskbellala/vskbellala.github.io/content/about.md

 My name is Venkatsai, but you can call me by my middle name, {{<mark>}}Shri{{</mark>}}.
 I am a [PLME](https://plme.med.brown.edu/) junior studying Biomedical Engineering at [Brown University](https://www.brown.edu/academics/biomedical-engineering/). **He/Him** pronouns.

 I am currently an [undergraduate researcher](/research) in the [Srivastava Lab](https://sites.brown.edu/srivastavalab/), where I study the effect of applied mechanical loading on the function and expression of brain cell populations.
+I interned at the [Mayo Clinic](https://college.mayo.edu/academics/biomedical-research-training/summer-undergraduate-research-fellowship-surf/) in Summer 2023, where I designed 3D microstructures to efficiently capture cells per microliter of samples, to be integrated into a digital microfluidic platform for immune cell phenotyping.
 In Summer 2022, I investigated meteorological and behavioral correlates of COVID-19 transmissibility as a [REU](https://www.schmalelab.spes.vt.edu/REU/home.html) student in the [Marr Lab](http://www.air.cee.vt.edu/).

 <!-- At Brown, I [investigate](/research) the effect of applied mechanical loading on the function and expression of brain cell populations in the [Srivastava Lab](https://sites.brown.edu/srivastavalab/).
 I previously conducted research in polymer mechanics and evaluating [environmental impacts on polymer performance](/assets/NE_Poster.pdf).